Mesh hub · FW 0.1.40

 Water Meter Gateway

 The Gateway is the seam between the radio mesh and the IP network.
 It listens on 433 MHz for readings forwarded by Node devices, holds them in a local queue, and POSTs them as JSON to a Windows ingest service running elsewhere on the LAN.
-If that service is offline, the queue keeps growing until it comes back — no data is dropped.
+If that service is offline, the queue keeps growing until it comes back, and no data is dropped.

 Water Meter Gateway dashboard at 192.168.0.102: ingest healthy at HTTP 200, queue empty, 5 active mesh clients with RSSI, LQI, packet counts and last-seen timestamps.